 Due to its history as the home of innovation in terms of high fashion, it is not surprising that France enjoys the most extensive and longstanding legal rights in connection with fashion designs.
 The country’s copyright system provides protection for garments and accessories.
 The same type of protection also applies to Italian designs.

-So, it is within these loopholes that retailers like Zara, Forever 21, H&M, and the like – as well as bigger names in the world of high fashion – can operate legally (for the most part) and profit from the designs of others.
+So, it is within these "loopholes," if you will, that retailers like Zara, Forever 21, H&M, and the like – as well as bigger names in the world of high fashion – can actively profit from the designs of others.